Can you believe how quickly the last twelve months flew by? Happy New Year, everybody!

 When our house is dirty and cluttered, it stresses the entire family out (with the possible exception of the very youngest members, who are making most of the messes to begin with).
 As much as I would like to have had every last closet cleaned and drawer organized going into 2016, that didn’t happen.

 The next best thing beginning the New Year all caught-up on chores is to kick it off with a good game plan for cleaning and organizing, then stick with it.
 I’m planning to get an early start on Spring Cleaning this year — starting today.

 My #1 clutter-busting tip is to send anything you don’t need to Goodwill as soon as you know you no longer need it (a conclusion that admittedly takes me a little longer to reach than it takes my husband).
 My New Year’s goal: Donate at least one full bag per week.

 If you are anything like me (and lots of other Americans), then at least one of your goals for the New Year deals with diet.
 Here again, what gets planned gets done.
 Here’s the chart I’ll be using this year to map out our family’s meal plans:

 Of course, exercise goes hand-in-hand with diet on many people’s list of New Year’s resolutions, but it’s hard to stay consistent unless your exercise program is convenient, enjoyable, and well-integrated into your lifestyle.

 That’s why I wrote the book, Get Up & Go.
 It’s chock full of fun (and easily doable) ideas for getting fit as a family.
-Especially if you have kids at home, it’s just the thing to start your New Year off right.
+Especially if you have kids at home, it’s just the thing to kick off your New Year right.